Efthimis-K/Object-Detection-App/README.md

 ## Troubleshooting

-- If you encounter issues with the webcam, make sure your camera is properly connected and not being used by another application
 - For image detection, ensure the image file exists in the correct path
 - If you experience performance issues, try closing other applications that might be using the GPU